PyLink/PyLink/docs/technical/pmodule-spec.md

 Afterwords, a parsed mode list can be applied to channel name or UID using `irc.apply_modes(target, parsed_modelist)`.

-**Note**: for protocols that accept or reject mode changes based on TS (i.e. practically every IRCd), you will want to use [`updateTS(...)`](https://github.com/GLolol/PyLink/blob/master/classes.py#L1484-L1487) instead to only apply the modes if the remote TS is lower.
+**Note**: for protocols that accept or reject mode changes based on TS (i.e. practically every IRCd), you will want to use [`updateTS(...)`](https://github.com/GLolol/PyLink/blob/master/classes.py#L1484-L1487) instead to only apply the modes if the source TS is lower.

 Internally, modes are stored in `Channel` and `User` objects as sets, **with the `+` prefixing each mode character omitted**.
 These sets are accessed via the `modes` attribute: